antonc42/cs406-project/DOC.md

 2       PTR     www.example.com.
  ```
  The `TTL`, `SOA`, and `NS` records are the same as in the forward zone.
 However, the other records are different.
  The type of record for the reverse zone is `PTR`.
 Instead of the name on the left and the IP on the right as in an `A` record, they are reversed.
-On the left side, the reversed octects of the host portion of the IP address are listed.
+On the left side, the reversed octets of the host portion of the IP address are listed.
 On the right side, the fully qualified domain name (FQDN) including the `.` at the end are listed.
 It is important to have the `.` at the end of the name to absolutely globally identify the name.

 3. Edit the `named.conf` file.
 Press the 'i' key to enter insert mode.
  ```